I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Notice how fun keeps coming up?

-A great example of what could have been an awesome video to pre-launch a company that offers conference call services to large businesses is the video below:
+A great (old school) example of what could have been an awesome video to pre-launch a company that offers conference call services to large businesses is the video below:

 LeaderCast did a brilliant job.
 They created content that their target audience would not only get a kick out of, but content that they would share.
 A grand-slam marketing campaign.